 He seemed sad for me, although reading his expression was difficult with no face.
 He patted my forehead like before, but didn’t close my eyes before leaving as he used to.

 My life continued its spiraling path like a bottle rocket with a broken stick.
 My parents didn’t talk outside of short conversations about which bills to pay and which ones to ignore.
-Each night, Dad disappeared into a bottle while Mom disappeared online to chat with a male Facebook friend she knew from high school.
+Each night, Dad drank himself to sleep while Mom chatted online with a male Facebook friend she knew from high school.

 The thing about rock bottom is that it’s often a disguise for a trap door that drops you to an even lower depth than you thought possible.

 The first bottom came when my father died.
 Drove off the road into a gravel pit late at night with an empty bottle of bourbon in the passenger seat.
 I cried, but it felt hollow.
 I felt hollow.
 Even when mom tried to hold me, I felt nothing inside, not sadness, not guilt, not anything.